glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Where is the Glimpse code of conduct? {#where-is-the-glimpse-code-of-conduct}
 There isn't one yet as it is still being discussed by the community, but it is likely to be based on [the contributor covenant](https://www.contributor-covenant.org/) or something similar.
 As this project spawned from [the fediverse](https://joinmastodon.org/) our experiences in that online space are going to inform the project's future governance and direction.

-There is no [benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) for this fork and there are currently no [cishet](https://www.dictionary.com/browse/cishet) white men in the admin team, so even at this early stage Glimpse is not your ordinary "run of the mill" free software project!
+There is no [benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) for this fork because we value collective decision-making.
+We believe a governing group is less fallible, makes better-considered choices and reflects the will of the wider community more accurately.
+That approach should help us form an robust and fair code of conduct, and we have elaborated more on our current governance structure here: ["Why is there is no lead developer on this project?"](#why-is-there-no-lead-developer-on-this-project)

+We also want to make it clear that we value and encourage diverse representation in leadership positions within our community, because we believe that is the best way to form a code of conduct that protects all contributors, promotes wider participation and ensures the rules are fairly enforced.
+At this early stage our initial governance team is formed entirely of individuals from marginalized communities, and that makes our project [very atypical](https://opensource.com/article/17/9/diversity-and-inclusion-innovation).

 We know how important it is to enact the right code of conduct and enforce the rules properly.
 We want to promote a safe and inclusive environment, not a toxic one.
 If you have ideas to help us do that and want to get involved with this discussion then please join us in the project's communication channels.